elderamevans/familysearch-gramps/README.md

-# familysearch-gramps-34
+# familysearch-gramps
-WIP plugin for GRAMPS 3.4 for FamilySearch integration
+WIP plugin for GRAMPS and FamilySearch integration

+This is the landing page for the 3rd-party plugins for FamilySearch-GRAMPS integration.